 In OneNote, you can save your favourite pens and highlighters to the toolbar.
-You can customise them even after adding them, in case you want to change them a bit later.
+You can customise them even after adding them in case you want to change something a bit later.
 You can add as many favourites as you need.
 Whatever the app’s limit, you will not need that many favourite tools.

 The eraser in OneNote erases per stroke and per pixel.
 You can’t selectively erase the highlighter only.
 Let’s hope that’s something the developers will add in the future.
-The eraser in the is not the smoothest eraser on the market.
+The eraser in OneNote is not the smoothest on the market.

 The text tool in OneNote is the best in any handwriting note-taking app currently on the market.
 It has most of the basic tools in Microsoft Word.
 You have office-compatible and iOS fonts.
 However, OneNote doesn’t support custom fonts.

 When typing, a text-box appears around your text and it disappears when you finish.
 The arrows on the top right corner of the text-box let you resize its width.
 The height of your text box expands as you type more text.
 Resizing your text-boxes in OneNote is a bit unpleasant.
 The box keeps disappearing as you enlarge it.
 You can select single or multiple words for editing: